-When layers of dust cover your old anime figurines or retro consoles that you haven’t touched in years, it’s time to part ways.
-If you don’t feel the sentimental value in some trinkets anymore, you should consider selling pieces of your geeky collection.
+When layers of dust cover your old anime figurines or retro consoles that you haven't touched in years, it's time to part ways.
+It can be hard if you're a sentimental person and want to hang on.

-The idea of selling on Craigslist might creep you out, especially if you’ve watched too many murder mystery specials.
+The idea of selling on Craigslist might creep you out, especially if you've watched too many true crime documentaries.
 However, most users are completely sane, and actually want to purchase your item (not your body parts).

 Craigslist has several categories in the "for sale" section that your geeky tech or collections could fit into—computer parts, electronics, video gaming, and collectibles are just some of the areas where you can place your ad.